-Three of the Appellate Practice attorneys are Board Certified by The Florida Bar: Kansas Gooden in Appellate Practice, Mark Eckels in Workers’ Compensation, and Kristen Van der Linde in Civil Trial.
+Four of the Appellate Practice attorneys are Board Certified by The Florida Bar: Kansas Gooden and Kevin Franz in Appellate Practice, Mark Eckels in Workers’ Compensation, and Kristen Van der Linde in Civil Trial.
 Board certification is the highest level of professional recognition granted by The Florida Bar, and confirms that an attorney is an expert in their field.

 Arguing an appeal is significantly different than handling a trial, and the firm’s Appellate Practice attorneys understand the need to:

 - Serve as an oral advocate

 - Analyze the law as it applies to the facts of the case